 - Cornell Victim Advocacy Program (for students, staff, and faculty)

-- The Director of the Women’s Resource Center
+- The professional staff of the Women’s Resource Center

-- The Director of the LGBT Resource Center
+- The professional staff of the LGBT Resource Center

 - The Faculty and Staff Assistance Program (FSAP) (for faculty, staff, and post docs)